DingXiaoH/RepVGG/README.md

 ```
 There is an example in **example_pspnet.py**.

-Finetuning with a converted RepVGG also makes sense if you insert a BN after each conv (please see step 1 of the quantization part), but the performance may be slightly lower.
+Finetuning with a converted RepVGG also makes sense if you insert a BN after each conv (please see the quantization example), but the performance may be slightly lower.

 **Q**: I tried to finetune your model with multiple GPUs but got an error.
 Why are the names of params like "stage1.0.rbr_dense.conv.weight" in the downloaded weight file but sometimes like "module.stage1.0.rbr_dense.conv.weight" (shown by nn.Module.named_parameters()) in my model?